 Can you share some of the metrics that improved as a result of this initiative?

 When looking at all of our partners and enhanced tools combined, here are the metrics we have improved:

-Email acquisition and performance: We have doubled email open rates and increased email generated pageviews 4x in partnership with Sailthru and BlueConic
+- Email acquisition and performance: We have doubled email open rates and increased email generated pageviews 4x in partnership with Sailthru and BlueConic.

-Increased webathon donor revenue by 2.5x.
+- Revenue: Our team has increased webathon donor revenue by 2.5x.